-2 For stability issues, PJM does not operate to non-redundant RAS and will make pre-contingency generator adjustments to maintain post-contingency security according to PJM operating criteria.
+&lt;sup>2 For stability issues, PJM does not operate to non-redundant RAS and will make pre-contingency generator adjustments to maintain post-contingency security according to PJM operating criteria.
 When such pre-contingency adjustments are made, the corresponding schemes will be disabled (where possible) to avoid unnecessary generator tripping.
 If the RAS cannot be disabled, PJM monitors both the scheme operating successfully and the scheme failing to operate as part of PJM stability analysis.

-то RRO RAS/SPS Name Planning or Operational Telem.
-(Y/N) Year of Installation Default Status Notified Neighbor Description COMED RFC Powerton L0302 and L0304 Unit Trip Schemes Operational N 2017 Disarmed MISO To prevent To prevent first swing instability of the Powerton units as a result of a close-in three-phase faults during certain line outages.
-COMED RFC Wolfs Crossing TR 81 RAS Operational N 2006 Armed • AS will open 138 kV CB TR81 ding its emergency rating.
-DOM SERC Clover RAS Operational Y 2013 Disarmed VACAR - - ability and thermal issue as defined in the operat - • n armed, the RAS will trip Clover DOM SERC Bath County-Valley Stability Trip Scheme Operational Y 2014 Disarmed - - ability issues at Bath Co - - rea.
-Depending on the number of of units.
-DOM SERC North Hampton RAS Operational Y 2017 Disarmed The North H Hampton F RAS has been decommi ssioned for use in op perations.
-PE RFC Peach Bottom #1 Transformer Operational N Pre-1995 Armed то RRO RAS/SPS Name Planning or Operational Default Status Notified Neighbor Description defined in To mitigate stability concerns when Muddy Run is generating or pumping, the RAS will trip the Muddy Run 5-8 units.
+то RRO RAS/SPS Name Default Status Notified Neighbor Descrip otion COMED RF Powerton L0302 and L0304 Unit Trip Schemes Operational N 2017 Disarmed MI MISO To prever To prevent first swing instability of the Powerton units as a result of a close-in three-phase faults during certain line outages.
+COMED RF Wolfs Crossing TR 81 RAS Operational N 2006 Armed To prevent overloads on the Wolfs Crossing 345/138 kV TR81 and 138 kV Wolfs - Frontenac L11102 line, a RAS will open 138 kV CB TR81 low side CB upon sensing the opening of the facility as defined in the operational procedure with TR81 exceeding its emergency rating.
+DOM SERC Clover RAS Operational Υ 2013 Disarmed VACAR stability and thermal 2 when outlets (as d • • on.
+When armed, the RAS on are opened.
+DOM SERC Bath County- Valley Stability Trip Scheme Operational Y 2014 Disarmed To mitigate angular stability issues at Bath County pumped storage facility during a significant outage in the area.
+Depending on the number of units armed, the contingency loss (as defined in the operational procedure) will trip a predetermined number of units.
+DOM SERC North Hampton RAS Operational Υ 2017 Disarmed

+ТО RRO RAS/SPS Name Planning or Operational Default Status Notified Neighbor Description The North Hampton RAS has been decommissioned for use in operations.
+PE RF Peach Bottom #1 Transformer Operational N Pre-1995 Armed To mitigate stability concerns when Muddy Run is generating or pumping, the RAS will trip the Muddy Run 5-8 units.
 If a contingency as defined in the operational procedure occurs, the Peach Bottom '675' & '475' 230 kV CBs will open and a transfer trip will be issued to the Muddy Run #2 230 kV bus.
-PE PE RFC Planebrook 785 CB & Planning N 2008 Disarmed the voltage would initia To mitigate post contingency low voltages at Planebrook 230 kV when the 34 kV load at Planebrook exceeds 225 MVA.
+PE I RF Planebrook 785 CB & 985 CB Planning N 2008 Disarmed To mitigate post contingency low voltages at Planebrook 230 kV when the 34 kV load at Planebrook exceeds 225 MVA.
 The scheme mitigates the voltage depression by isolating only one Planebrook 34 kV bus to be fed from the remaining distribution transformer.
 A stuck facility event would initiate the scheme and trip all (4) 34 kV Bus Tie CBs.
 Additionally, the scheme protects the remaining 230/34 kV distribution transformer from a post-contingency emergency overload during peak load conditions.
 (NOTE: Non-Operational due to being stuck breaker contingency.)
-PN-FE RFC Homer City #2 & Operational Y Pre-2008 Disarmed NYISO Schemes Trip Schen To mitigate unit instability for potential configurations that would isolate either Homer City Unit #2 or #3 onto one 345 kV line, a Unit Stability Trip Scheme is armed to trip Unit #2 or #3 whenever the facilities as defined in the operational procedure are opened.
-Note STS-1 is non-redundant.
+PN-FE RF Homer City #2 & #3 Unit Stability Trip Schemes Operational ¥ Pre-2008 Disarmed NYISO